ownlifeful/Graph-Undirected-Hamiltonicity/README.md

-To install the optional CGI script, copy the script to the appropriate location for your web server.
+### To install the optional CGI script:

+Copy the script to the appropriate location for your web server.

 On macOS: